Cov-ComSec/Cov-ComSec.github.io/content/posts/bugReporting_meterpreter/index.md

 When completing a bug report, ensure you cover the 5w's and one h

 ### Who?
-For this question think who wrote this code/who would be the best person to ask.
+For this question think who wrote this code/who would be the best person to ask?
 Normally, you can find the author commented at the top of the code, otherwise contact the person that handed you the code.

 Next think what the best way is to reach them.
 For example, most lecturers prefer contact via emails.

 ### What?
 Normally, people have written loads of code and may not be able to tell what it is from a single screenshot; so explicitly state where you got the code from.
-E.g., the code from week 2, demo 3 for module 123CT doesn't work.
+E.g., the code from week 2, demo 3 for module 123CT does not work.

 ### Where?
-State on which operating system you are trying to run the code on, such as Arch, Windows 10, Kali, Parrot, etc. also it will be helpful to mention how you are running the operating (is it bare metal, WSL or a virtual machine).
+State on which operating system you are trying to run the code on, such as Arch, Windows 10, Kali, Parrot, etc. also it will be helpful to mention how you are running the operating (is it bare metal, WSL, or a virtual machine).

 Finally mention the interpreter or compiler that you are using (e.g., Python Interpreter 3.8).